Badenhoop/asionet/README.md

 // Do something else...
 ```

-However, it can be tedious and bad performance to make every object inside a handler shared_ptr.
+However, it can be tedious and of bad performance to make every object a shared_ptr.
 Therefore, we could also use the shared_from_this pattern:

 ```cpp